tminglei/browserify-bower/README.md

 [![NPM](https://nodei.co/npm/brbower.png)](https://nodei.co/npm/brbower/)

-Let `brbower` plugin require bower components for you when building bundles, then you can treat them as normal node modules in application codes.
+Let `brbower` plugin require bower components for you when building bundles, then you can `require` them as normal node modules in application codes.
 You can also provide external config, to guide `brbower` to external some bower components, which is useful when when building multiple bundles.